Today’s topic of discussion is total float vs free float.

 Now, the second formula:

 Total float for Activity C = (LS of Activity C – ES of Activity C)

 = 14 – 6

-The durations are the same.
-This means that both formulas will give you the same result.
+The durations are the same, so both formulas will give you the same result.

 Calculating the Free Float

-From the figure, you can see that only Activity C can have a free float because all other activities are on the critical path.
+From the figure above, you can see that only Activity C can have a free float because all others are on the critical path.